OnePageCRM/OnePageCRM.github.io/_posts/2021-08-13-multi-factor-authentication-with-twilio-verify-api.md

 **Hardware Token Authentication:** This involves using a separate purpose-built device to generate “One Time Passwords”.
 This is considered one of the most secure ways of providing an extra step but may prove impractical and unnecessary in most settings.

-**Software Token Authentication:** Authentication applications such as Google Authenticator and Authy on mobile devices provide similar security to a hardware token whereby a “One Time Password” is provided.
+**Software Token Authentication:** Authentication applications such as Google Authenticator and Authy on mobile devices provide similar security to a hardware token whereby a “Time Based One Time Password” is provided.

 **Biometric Verification:** Provide authentication through the users’ face or fingerprint.
 However, it’s important to note that not all users have access to devices capable of providing this functionality.

 **Email Token Verification:** Use email address to verify attempts to gain access.

-Let’s examine a sample use case of the Twilio Verify API to provide an extra factor with a user’s phone number at a high level
+Let’s examine a sample use case of the Twilio Verify API to provide an additional knowledge factor to a user verification process.
 <br><br>

 ### Setup of 2SA for user